Digital TV and Movies

 Virgin Media customers can also include Sky Movies in their monthly subscription, and benefit from yet more movie choice.

-BT Vision also has Vision Box Office, which offers the latest releases available to rent.
+BT TV also has a Box Office service which offers the latest releases available to rent.

 All of the digital TV providers offer HD viewing, which means that you can watch in crisp, clear and stunning high definition.
 The picture and sound is enhanced and it is the best way to enjoy movies in the comfort of your own home.
 Providers have their own set-up for HD, so you may have to pay an additional fee to get the HD channels, even if you are already paying for premium movies monthly, but you might get HD channel access included as part of your deal.